danse-inelastic/matter/docs/tutorial.rst

 Te   0.500000 0.000000 0.500000 1.0000
 Te   0.500000 0.500000 0.000000 1.0000

 or a pdb file, or an xyz file, for example.
 We note the asymmetric unit cell is expanded by default.
-To find the space group:
+To verify the space group number and name:

 >>> stru.sg.number
 225